mariokehl/gymportal-io/README.md

 6. **Set a new password** of your choice
 7. **Login** with the email and your new password

-🎉 **You're all set!** You can now access the GymPortal application.
+🎉 **You're all set!** You can now access the gymportal.io application.

 ## 🗄️ Database Management